Welcome to the Town Of Sherwood | Clark County, Wisconsin

 Monthly Town Board Meeting

 **All monthly town board meetings dates and time are posted at our County W station, Road House Bar & Grill and at the town hall display window.
 To confirm the date and time check agenda posted at above locations.
-Our next monthly meeting will be held September 17 , 2024 at 6:30 pm
+Our next monthly meeting will be held January 18, 2025 at 10:00 am We will hold 3 meetings, Town Caucus, Audit our Books, and monthly meeting.

 Dust Proofing with calcium chloride, has now been applied to many locations on various roads throughout our township.
 This calcium chloride has a great impact on holding the dust down and saving gravel when traveling on our town roads.
 If you live on a gravel road and not on our list please contact me (Andy Cegielski 715-884-2494) to get on the list for delivery next year.

 Sherwood Cemetery: Les and Kelly Moeller do a wonderful job being the landscape managers.
 For any information about the lots please contact Lowell Freedlund who is the manager of the cemetery.
 Also Marla Martin works with Lowell.
 We are in the process of expanding our cemetery, please attend our meetings to learn more about this.
-We also would like your input on moving forward with this procedure.
+We now have a legal advisor helping with this transaction, Harold Wolfgram with Wolfgram, Gamoke, and Hutchinson SC.
+We also had the 80′ X approximately 300″ parcel that is our expansion appraised.
+This extension is directly south of the existing cemetery.
+We have offered both land owners Lee & Lynn McDonald and Dr Lei and his wife double the appraised value.
+As of today Dr Lei and his wife have accepted our offer.
+We are waiting to hear from Lee & Lynn McDonald.
+The addition is now being surveyed and should be complete by mid December.
+With this phase complete we will be moving forward to complete this process hopefully in the near future.

 We have set up email accounts for chairman, clerk, and treasurer.
 If you’d like to email us,